 This factory Slant Nose Grand Prix White over Marine Blue leather Turbo Cab presents well in person.
 The color combination is tasteful and handsome.
 The car runs and drives well, and presents as a well-cared for two owner Porsche 930 with high degrees of originality throughout.

 The first owner of this car was in the Seattle area, and the President of Olympic Boat Center.
 The car came through Bayside Porsche, a well-known Northwest Porsche dealer in the era.
 This car had “15 minutes of fame”, as it was used in the 1987 print catalog for The Bon Marche, a now defunct department store well known in the Seattle area.

 Over the next 16 years, the first owner of the car had it regularly serviced at Bayside Porsche, and Squire’s Autowerke, while enjoying the car and accumulating 30,690 miles.
 The 2nd owner was a close friend of the first owner, and acquired the car in 2003 directly from him.
 She has only added 8,000 miles during her ownership period, verified with records.

 The condition of this car is very good throughout, with a very high degree of originality.
 Original paint, original top (with new rear window recently installed), original interior – seats, carpet (with some UV fading – could easily update, but only original once!).
 Having had only two owners and limited mileage, the car has never been molested.

 The convertible top was fully serviced (cables and motors) and adjusted while a new rear window was installed.
-New tires were wrapped around the freshly refinished Fuchs after a full wheel alignment was completed.
+New tires were wrapped around the freshly refinished Fuchs after a full alignment was completed.

 The original Window sticker ($102,513) states the following options, also confirmed by the COA: